Isabelle Arsenault

-Early life
+Early life and education

-Childhood

 Born in Sept-Îles, Quebec, Arsenault and her family moved to Île-Bizard and lived there much of her adolescent life.
 As a child Arsenault took part in a contest for illustration, that her local newspaper was holding at the time for Christmas.
 It was at this stage in her life that she had realized her passion for artistic endeavors, and this was made more apparent by her winning the contest.
 She notes "I understood that I really enjoyed drawing, and I could use my ability to create something unique".

-Art Education

 Arsenault spent many of her childhood years never going to art schools, as she was not aware that art was to become her future profession.
 However, she did take various arts studies within her Secondary school education.
 It was through her various art classes that teachers inspired her.
 She claims she would spend hours at a time on art through various mediums outside of her classroom.